-ASTM G154 testing uses fluorescent light sources that can simulate UVA or UVB.
-This technique is used to evaluate the impact of UV exposure on a product’s mechanical properties.
-Contrary to ASTM G155, which uses xenon arc exposure, this technique isn’t often used for assessing colour changes as a function of time.
-This method is used for evaluating accelerated weathering on plastics, adhesives and sealants, printing inks and coatings.
-It is also used for doing accelerated weathering on a lot of finished products including roofing materials and outdoor household products.
+ASTM G154 is used to assess the effects of UV exposure on a product’s mechanical properties.
+Unlike other methods such as ASTM G155, which offers xenon arc exposure, this technique isn’t widely used to validate colour changes over time.
+ASTM G154 is more commonly used to evaluate the loss of mechanical properties such as tensile strength, loss of plasticity, cracking, and hardness on plastics, adhesives and sealants, printing inks and coatings.
+It is also an effective solution for evaluating many finished products, including roofing materials and outdoor household products.

-Specimen preparation and evaluation of the results are covered in practice ATSM G151 and ISO 4892-1.
-More specific information about methods for determining the change in properties after exposure and reporting these results is described in ISO 4582.
+Sample preparation and evaluation of results are covered in practice ASTM G151 and ISO 4892-1 standards.
+More specific information on the property following exposure and how to produce the report is available in ISO 4582 standards.

 ASTM G154 Typical Experiment Parameters

-To perform an accelerated weathering test that is right for your application, the following test parameters need to be defined:
+To carry out an accelerated aging test that matches your application, the following test parameters must be defined: